A Brief Guide: What Excuses Do the Monarchists Offer?

 What credibility was left for this part of the monarchist case was eliminated in September 2002 by none other than the heir to Britain's chief public office, Charles Windsor.
 It was revealed that he had been making determined efforts to use his status as the monarch's son to persuade the government to change a number of its policies to match his beliefs.
 He had taken partisan positions on such issues as human rights laws, government regulations and the proposed ban on hunting foxes.
 The idea that as head of state when his mother died he would united the people of Britain as no politician could was shown to be invalid.

 Monarchists have also claimed that the monarchy holds together the nations that make up the United Kingdom

 Monarchical Britain has in fact been coming apart at the seams for some time.
 Scotland has successfully demanded its own parliament and may be moving towards independence.
-Wales has a strong nationalist movement.
-And Northern Ireland spent many years until recently in a state of near-war because of the desire of many of its people to unite with the republican majority of Ireland.
+Wales has a strong nationalist movement and its own legislative assembly.
+And Northern Ireland spent many years until recently in a state of near-war between "loyalists" and those who long for unity with the republican majority of Ireland.
 During the weekend of queen Windsor's 2002 jubilee celebrations her most loyal followers in Northern Ireland were rioting and shooting at the police.

 Those who wish merely to reform the monarchy often point to the low keyed monarchies of continental Europe as models for the Windsor family.
 One such European royal family is that of the Netherlands.